AwalaApp/specs/rs000-core.md

 ## Open Questions

-- Which errors should be propagate to the message sender?
+- Which errors (if any) should be propagate to the message sender?
 And how?
   - Errors include: Message expired, invalid sender certificate, unauthorized sender, malformed message, unavailable target.
   - We need to distinguish channel-level errors (i.e., [_invalid message channel_ in EIP](https://www.enterpriseintegrationpatterns.com/patterns/messaging/InvalidMessageChannel.html)) from transport-level errors (i.e., [_dead letter channel_ in EIP](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html)).
 - How should the Gateway Connection URL be discovered on Android and iOS?
 A clean solution could be having a fixed binding (e.g., PoWebSocket) and URL (e.g., `ws://localhost:1234`).